mtolly/onyx/songs/dream-theater/the-ministry-of-lost-souls/README.md

 Notes:

-  * Chart confidence: *medium-high*.
-Written to Portnoy's recording session DVD, but the DVD cuts out about 2 minutes before the end of the song.
+  * Chart confidence: *high*.
+Written to Portnoy's DVD, but it cuts out about 2 minutes before the end of the song.